vim-syntastic/syntastic/README.markdown

 A. The errors and warnings they produce are highlighted differently and can be filtered by different rules, but otherwise the distinction is pretty much arbitrary.
+There is an ongoing effort to keep things consistent, so you can _generally_ expect messages produced by syntax checkers to be _mostly_ related to syntax, and messages produced by style checkers to be _mostly_ about style.
-There is no guarantee that a style checker wouldn't produce messages for syntax errors, nor that a syntax checker wouldn't give you style hints.
+But there can be no formal guarantee that, say, a style checker that runs into a syntax error wouldn't die with a fatal message, nor that a syntax checker wouldn't give you warnings against using some constructs as being bad practice.
-There is also no guarantee that messages marked as "style" are somehow less severe than the ones marked as "syntax".
-There are even a few Frankenstein checkers (for example `flake8` and `pylama`), that produce both kinds of messages.
+There is also no guarantee that messages marked as "style" are less severe than the ones marked as "syntax" (whatever that might mean).
+And there are even a few Frankenstein checkers (for example `flake8` and `pylama`) that, by their nature, produce both kinds of messages.
+Syntastic is not smart enough to be able to sort out these things by itself.

-In fact, since the distinction between syntax and style is orthogonal to the distinction between errors and warnings, the main use for this is to give you more flexibility when filtering unwanted messages, rather than as an indication of severity levels.
-You can thus turn off messages based on level, on type, or both.
+In fact it's more useful to look at this from the perspective of filtering unwanted messages, rather than as an indicator of severity levels.
+The distinction between syntax and style is orthogonal to the distinction between errors and warnings, and thus you can turn off messages based on level, on type, or both.

-e.g. To turn off all style messages:
+e.g. To disable all style messages:
 ```vim
 let g:syntastic_quiet_messages = { "type": "style" }
 ```